-Knowing how to start a partnership begins with knowing how to find the right business partner.
-But, assuming you’ve already narrowed down the right partner to start a venture with (ideally, one who is compromising and who supports your weaknesses), you must decide whether you want a general or limited partnership and how profits will be divided between the shareholders.
+Knowing how to start a partnership begins with finding the right business partner.
+If you’ve already narrowed down the right partner to start a venture with (ideally, one who is compromising and who supports your weaknesses), you must decide whether you want a general or limited partnership and how profits will be divided between the shareholders.

-When it comes time to secure funding for your partnership, you will first want to apply for an Employer ID Number (EIN) and ensure that all internal documents are up-to-date and spell out the value of each partner’s share.
-The valuation and percentage of shares held by each partner will also be stated in the company’s partnership agreement, which should cover all of the contingencies and “what if” scenarios that may arise.
+When it comes time to secure funding for your partnership, you will first want to apply for an employer identification number (EIN) and ensure that all internal documents are up-to-date and spell out the value of each partner’s share.
+The valuation and percentage of shares held by each partner will also be stated in the company’s partnership agreement, which should cover all of the contingencies that may arise.

-Last, you need to register your partnership with your state tax authority for all sales taxes and with the federal government through the EFTPS Payment System.
-Depending on your industry, you may need to acquire permits or licenses to operate.
-Consult with an attorney to help you draft your partnership agreement and become compliant with licensing regulations
+Lastly, you’ll need to register your partnership with your state tax authority for all sales taxes and with the federal government through the Electronic Federal Tax Payment System tax-payment service.
+Depending on your industry, you may need to buy permits or licenses to operate.
+Consult with an attorney to help you draft your partnership agreement and become compliant with licensing regulations.